 Apply coatings to achieve dry film thickness shown in the Exterior Coating System Application Table at the end of this Section.

-Exterior Coating System: The exterior coating system shall be zinc rich primer/ aliphatic polyurethane/aliphatic fluorourethane coating system conforming to the requirements of AWWA D102-17 Outside Coating System No. 4 (OCS 4).
-The exterior shall be coated to the dry film thicknesses shown in the Interior Paint System Application Table at the end of this Section.
+Exterior Coating System: The exterior coating system shall be zinc rich primer/ aliphatic polyurethane/aliphatic fluorourethane coating system conforming to the requirements of AWWA D102 Outside Coating System No. 4 (OCS 4).
+The exterior shall be coated to the dry film thicknesses shown in the Exterior Paint System Application Table at the end of this Section.
 The system shall be as follows:

-Primer of inorganic or organic zinc in accordance with AWWA D102-1717 OCS 4 and the Exterior Coating System Application Table at the end of this Section.
+Primer of inorganic or organic zinc in accordance with AWWA D102 OCS 4 and the Exterior Coating System Application Table at the end of this Section.